the-y-company/many/README.md

-This allows using many folders to write R packages, letting you structure the project more or less how you want but keep the existing R toolchain around R packages (testing, documentation, etc.).
+This allows using many folders to write R packages, letting you structure the project more or less how you but benefiting from the R toolchain around R packages (testing, documentation, etc.).

 </div>

 ## How it works

-The function `bundle` looks, by default, for
+The function `bundle` looks for
-`.R` files in the `srcpkg` and simply copies them to the `/R` directory whilst tracking of changes in the hidden `.many` file.
+`.R` files in the `srcpkg` and simply copies them to the `/R` directory whilst tracking changes in the `.many` file.
 If that process fails you can run `reset` to clear that file the subsequent `bundle` run will force copy all files.